 DART Rail Green Line

 The DART Green Line serves Farmers Branch Station, located steps from the Rose Gardens of Farmers Branch.
-Visitors arriving on the Green Line can access the rose gardens by walking east on Bill Moses Parkway, then south (right) on Charlie Bird Parkway which will lead to the Jeff Fuller Rose Garden.
+Visitors arriving on the Green Line can access the rose gardens by walking east on Bill Moses Parkway, then south (right) on Charlie Bird Parkway which will lead to the West Rose Garden.

 Ask the Rosarian